USCGC Hollyhock (WLB-214): Homeports

 Hollyhocks first homeport, from her commissioning in 2003 until 2023, was Port Huron, Michigan.
-Starting July 31, 2023 she was at the Coast Guard Yard for a major overhaul.
+While based on the Great Lakes, her ship's motto was Patronus A Penitus Mare, Latin for "Sentinel of The Inland Seas."
+Starting July 31, 2023, she was at the Coast Guard Yard for a major overhaul.
 After departing the Yard on August 31, 2025, Hollyhock arrived at her new homeport of Honolulu on October 14.
+Her new ship's motto is "Flower of the Pacific."